gleannyc/documentation/docs/guides/data-modeling-best-practices.md

 Let's say in our Call Center each call has a series of tags associated with it.
 Tags can have values like `customer support`, `international` vs. `domestic` etc. There can be many tags associated with each call.
 Users may want to see call statistics grouped by tag as an Attributes.
 While other self-service tools may allow for realtime joining, Glean intentionally forces you to define joins upfront in your denormalized table.

-In the case of tags, it may make sense to have two data models: one for exploring call tags and one for exploring calls.
+If your tags are contained in an array type column, Glean should understand them automatically as an array attribute.
+Otherwise, it may make sense to have two data models: one for exploring call tags and one for exploring calls.

 !!! success "Next Steps"